• Skip to primary navigation

 Airbnb tax benefits and deductions

-Renting a room out of your existing property does create some income and tax perks.
+The good news is, renting a room out in your existing property does create some income and tax perks.

 You can claim expenses and depreciation for the percentage of the area of your house that was available for rent.